melome/shape-shifter/README.md

 # Shape Shifter App

 This is a simple app that allows users to modify the size, color, and shape of an object using Reactflow.
+You can try it [here](https://shape-shifter-puce.vercel.app/).

 ![](./shapeShifter.gif)